 Another highlight is you can stand a chance to win a trip for 2 to watch the FC Barcelona LIVE in Camp Nou every football season.
 Accumulate $50 in local transactions, you get 5 chances (10 chances for S$50 charged in foreign currency transactions).

-Like its slogan, “the card that lets you live without limits”, the Standard Chartered Unlimited Cashback Card truly lives up to its name for the cashback is really unlimited.
+Like its slogan, “the card that lets you live without limits”, the Standard Chartered Unlimited Cashback Credit Card truly lives up to its name.

 This card certainly makes life simpler (and cheaper): earn 1.5% rebate on all expenditure, period.
 No minimum spend required.
 No restriction on telco or power service provider you’re signed up to.